 I enjoy the Game of Thrones fandom, the panels, and Con of Thrones.
 It’s nice to see such a diverse group of passionate fans and to have others not think your nerdiness is weird.

 Since I live in Vegas, I heard about the huge Star Trek Convention at the Rio from 7/31-8/4.
 I filled out an online volunteer application and was waitlisted.
-I didn’t think I would be selected since this is a hugely popular convention.
-But, but I got an email on 7/26/19, that I had been moved off the waiting list.
+I didn’t think I would be selected since this is a wildly popular convention.
+But, I got an email on 7/26/19 telling me that I had been moved off the waiting list.
 I immediately received a second email requesting that I attend training on 7/30 at 2 pm at the Rio.
 Although this is a volunteer position, the management company does pay a day rate and offers volunteers 50% off photos/autographs.

 First Day at the Star Trek Convention

 I reported on 7/30 and learned that, although I said I could work three days, they assigned me to work in the Kelley Theater the entire length of the convention.
-J was to be my supervisor.
+J (name not revealed to protect her privacy) was to be my supervisor.
 But, since we were doing set up the first day, I helped build a Tribble mountain with three other volunteers.
 After that, I worked on badges, cleanup, and numbering the chairs and assigning row numbers in the main theater.
 Because I asked L (the mainstage supervisor) to text me the map showing the rows and columns, I was in charge of making sure everything was labeled correctly.
-We were there until 10 pm because the unionized workers who were to place and lock the chairs did complete the job until late.
-We did not finish, but could not work more than 8 hours.
+We were there until 10 pm because the unionized workers who tasked in placing and locking down the chairs did complete the job until late.
+We did not finish, but we were prohibited from working more than 8 hours.

 On Wednesday 7/31, we reported at 8 am to complete the chair labeling.
 There was a